louislouw/Louw.PublicSuffix/README.md

 * Made classes immutable.
 Thus DomainParser can be used as Singleton and is Thread Safe.
 * Added CachedTldRuleProvider and FileTldRuleProvider.
 * Added functionality to know if Rule was a ICANN or Private domain rule.

-(Many of above changes were submitted back to original project)
+(Many of above changes were submitted back to original project.)

 #####nuget
 The package is available on nuget